xujustinj/Extended-Essay/README.md

-[//]: # (permalink: /03-01-19 Version (Revision).pdf)

 # A Geometric Explanation for Prime-rich Lines on the Ulam Spiral

-The revised paper can be found [here](xujustinj.github.io/Extended-Essay).
+The revised paper can be found [here](03-01-19%20Version%20(Revision).pdf).
 It is identical to the submitted version in content, differing only in the use of the align environment, the typeset bibliography, and the rearranged appendix.